Reasons to study this course

 - You are interested in learning how English is used in both spoken and written language.

-To develop crucial skills needed to succeed in any career, university course or apprenticeship.
+- To develop crucial skills needed to succeed in any career, university course or apprenticeship.

 Year 1 (AS) – exam

-Year 2 (A-Level) – 20% coursework and 80% examination
+Year 2 (A-Level) – 20% coursework and 80% exam

-It opens doors to a variety of careers including law, teaching, business, marketing, advertising, journalism, publishing and speech therapy.
+Careers including law, teaching, business, marketing, advertising, journalism, publishing and speech therapy.
 A-Level English Language is accepted for entry onto a wide range courses at university, including those within the Russell Group and at Oxbridge.

 Sara Thorne: Mastering Advanced English Language is the first stop, as it is written by the person who is the consultant for the A-Level English Language course we are studying.

 You can read Babel – the English Magazine on-line in a PDF magazine format.
 Just go to their website: https://babelzine.co.uk/.
 There is a free sampler magazine you can read for free, after which you will need a password to read more.

 Aim to read a broadsheet newspaper regularly (say once a week) – many of them make (some) content freely available on-line: The Guardian, The Times, The Daily Telegraph, The Independent.